Prashanth1608/DeepNeuralNetwork-and-Perceptron-learning-from-scratch/README.md

 # DeepNeuralNetwork-and-Perceptron-learning-from-scratch
-The implementations above are for the assignments given in DL_task.pdf file.
+The implementations above are for the problems given in DL_task.pdf file.